 This is a really low hanging fruit when doing performance optimization.
 A simple way of lazy loading YouTube videos, or any iframe embedded content, with just a single line of code.
 Chrome 76 comes with a native image and iframe lazy-loading.
-This requires just adding a loading attribute.
+It requires just adding a loading attribute.

 This is where this technique comes in handy, RTE video content on blog articles and product pages.

 All your article pages will have native lazyloaded iframes.
 All the iframes in your article content, by using a simple Liquid string replace, will have the attribute

 loading="lazy".
 Where supported, the browser will start to load the